NishilAmin1213/COMP0197-CW2/README.md

   Contains the implementation of a fully supervised segmentation model.
 It includes custom dataset classes with data augmentation, a simple encoder–decoder network, training routines, evaluation metrics, and loss/accuracy logging.

 - **weakly_supervised_model.py**
-  Implements a weakly supervised segmentation method using class activation maps (CAMs) and refinement techniques.
+  Implements a weakly supervised segmentation method using class activation maps (CAMs), self-attention and refinement techniques.
 It leverages additional libraries (e.g. Albumentations) for data augmentation and custom transforms.
-The file also includes functions for generating CAMs and refining them using strategies such as ReCAM.
+The file also includes functions for generating CAMs and refining them using strategies such as ReCAM and self-attention models.

 ## Installation and Dependencies